desiish/Social-Network/README.md

 # Social-Network
 OOP project that I did for my OOP course @ FMI, Sofia University.

-A simple implementation of a Socila Network system such as Reddit.
+A simple implementation of a Socila Networking system.

-A brief description of the commands that the system supports:<br />
+Here is a brief description of the commands that the system supports:<br />
 + signup<br />
 ->Creates a user;<br />
 + login<br />